 A lower-than-normal blood glucose level (hypoglycemia) may be due to:

 Some medicines can raise or lower your blood glucose level.
 Before having the test, tell your provider about all the medicines you are taking.

 For some thin young women, a fasting blood sugar level below 70 mg/dL (3.9 mmol/L) may be normal.

 There is little risk involved with having your blood taken.
 Veins and arteries vary in size from one person to another and from one side of the body to the other.
 Obtaining a blood sample from some people may be more difficult than from others.

 Other risks associated with having blood drawn are slight, but may include:

 Chernecky CC, Berger BJ.
-Glucose tolerance test (GTT, OGTT) - blood.
+Glucose tolerance test (GTT, OGTT) - blood norm.
 In: Chernecky CC, Berger BJ, eds.
 Laboratory Tests and Diagnostic Procedures.
 6th ed.
-Philadelphia, PA: Elsevier Saunders; 2013:591-593.BACK TO TOP
+St Louis, MO: Elsevier Saunders; 2013:591-593.BACK TO TOP

 Review Date: 1/26/2020